railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

    *Button for entering a user process from a form.*

-The element coloured red shows the active process for the selected document.
+The element colored red shows the active process for the selected document.
 Elements in grey are the states that the selected document won't go through because of its configuration.
 You can use the different icons to open the document, print it, or get its documentation.